jsvgoncalves/origindevel/README.md

 * `vagrant up`
 * Code.
 * `make clean install`
-It's encouraged to `make clean install` on your host because of vboxfs is slow and compiling inside the guest would
+It's encouraged to `make clean install` on your host because of vboxfs is slow and compiling inside the guest would take longer.
-* For the origin UI go to: https://localhost:8443.
+* For the origin UI go to: [https://localhost:8443](https://localhost:8443).
 * vagrant ssh
 * `sudo service openshift restart`
+* `/scripts/